 Paul Parkman runs their company somewhat MTO like where they present their models but can make them in any type of construction you wish, from cemented, to blake, to blake rapid and finally goodyear welted.
 The pair they sent me was handstitched Blake Rapid, although this model is presented as ‘goodyear welted’ on the website.
 So if you were to order this and wanted the Handstitched Blake Rapid option, you would need to request that.
 Now, I won’t actually claim to be an expert of Blake Rapid construction as I normally wear and review welted shoes, but the feel was very reminiscent of the pair of Italigente shoes that I reviewed way back, also being blake rapid.

 The finishing is what was questionable.
 But again, my judgment has also taken into account the model.
-If you look at the model from afar, it is a rustic looking patina’d suede loafer.
+If you look at the model from afar, it is a rustic-looking patina suede loafer.
 It is not supposed to be as clean as a G&G shoe, but rather have a smart yet rugged look.
-Which shows greatly in the finishing as there were many parts that looked done in a rush, as you can see from the pictures.
-While going for a certain look is one thing, still maintaining cleanliness to the finishing is another.
-This is one thing that I felt lacked from a shoe of this price point as essentially that is what you are paying past a certain price.
+This shows greatly in the finishing as there were many parts that looked done in a rush, as you can see from the pictures.
+While going for a certain look is one thing, still maintaining cleanliness to the finishing is another?
+This is one thing that I felt lacking from a shoe of this price point as essentially that is what you are paying past a certain price.
 Overall, the shoe is good in terms of durability and construction, but a small lack of carefulness in the finishing was obvious and could be worked on.

 Paul Parkman has a strange sizing in terms of EU numbers that correlate to US/UK.
 I am either a UK6.5/UK7 (if narrow) or US7.5/US8.
 This normally correlates to an EU40/40.5 depending on how large they run.
-But in these loafers I am a 39 and the fit was spot on.
-They fit similar to my brand’s loafers in UK7 (in theory 41), so in reality took 2 sizes down from my typical EU size.
+But in these loafers, I am a 39 and the fit was spot on.
+They fit similarly to my brand’s loafers in UK7 (in theory 41), so, in reality, took 2 sizes down from my typical EU size.
 Therefore when ordering, beware of this as they run very very large.
 But I have to say that they fit like a glove.
-They were snug in the right way, cause zero discomfort anywhere and while being an elongated last, did not look ‘long’ by any means.
+They were snug in the right way, cause zero discomforts anywhere, and while being an elongated last, did not look ‘long’ by any means.

 You often cannot go wrong with a loafer like this.
 Its versatility is unmatched for those that do not require daily oxford wear.
 The beauty of a good loafer it that it usually transcends most of the rules of style as its ability to be paired with nearly any outfit outside of a black suit is second to none!